fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/DFRobot/README.md

 ## RS485TransmitingDataTM

-Adding task management using TaskManagerIO with a callback function
+Adding task management using TaskManagerIO with a callback function which alternately transmits (turning the LED on) and turns the LED off.

+This is a minature state machine.

 ## RS485TransmitingDataTMC